Graduate Program

 Research rotations

-During their first year, students are required to register for and complete two research rotations with IMSE Graduate Faculty mentors.
+During their first semester, students are required to register for and complete two research rotations with IMSE Graduate Program Faculty mentors.
 A presentation and report on one of the research rotations will be an integral component of the qualifying exam.
 The rotations are chosen in consultation with the Director of Graduate Studies (DGS) and must be mutually agreeable to both the student and the mentor.
 At the completion of the rotation, the student must submit to the DGS a written report approved by the mentor.

 Past program requirements (pdfs)